 A password manager is an online secure, encrypted vault that stores all your passwords in one place.
 It keeps stock of and runs all passwords and other login credentials that a person uses to gain access to online websites, applications, e-stores, and other services they use.

 What the password manager does is store the user’s passwords using an encrypted formula so they are protected from hackers and snoopers.

 Login credentials are selected and displayed so the user doesn’t have to remember the mother-load of passwords, except for just one to sign in to the device or software.

 In some cases, the manager uses a PIN code instead of a password.
-Some password managers allow the user to gain access via a facial or fingerprint recognition, other than using the master password.
+Some password managers allow the user to gain access via facial or fingerprint recognition, other than using the master password.

-Some password managers use the Google Authenticator, biometrics, or SMS-based to retrieve access, however, it depends on the app or device they are using.
+Some password managers use Google Authenticator, biometrics, or SMS-based to retrieve access, however, it depends on the app or device they are using.